Bookmark and Share

 Great Plains Pointer Rescue provides this website as a service.

-While the information contained within the site is periodically updated, no guarantee is given that the information provided in this website is correct, complete, and/or up-to-date.
+While the information contained within the site is periodically updated, no guarantee is given that the information provided in this website is correct, complete, and/or up to date.

 The materials contained on this website are provided for general information purposes only and do not constitute legal, medical or other professional advice on any subject matter.
 Great Plains Pointer Rescue does not accept any responsibility for any loss which may arise from reliance on information contained on this site.